hep-gc/docker/external_cloud/csv2/single_container/private_web/README.md

     [password: supersecret]
     ~~~~

-    switch to the condor user, make a 'logs' directory, and launch a test job, located in the /jobs directory
+    switch to the condor user and launch a test job, located in the /jobs directory

     ~~~~
-    $ su condor -s /bin/bash
+    $ su condor
-    $ cd
-    $ mkdir logs
     $ cd /jobs
     $ condor_submit job.sh
     ~~~~